 When real-time monitoring demonstrates that criteria in "Additional Real-Time OMR Restrictions and Performance Objectives" are not supported, then Reclamation and DWR may confer with the Directors of NMFS, USFWS, and CDFW if they desire to operate to a more negative OMR flow than what is specified in "Additional Real-Time OMR Limits and Performance Objectives."
 Upon mutual agreement, the Directors of NMFS and USFWS may authorize DWR and Reclamation to operate to a more negative OMR flow than the "Additional Real-Time OMR Restrictions," but no more negative than -5,000 cfs.
-The Director of CDFW may authorize DWR to operate to a more negative OMR flow than the "Additional Real-Time OMR to operate to a more negative OMR flow than the "Additional Real-Time OMR to operate to a more negative OMR flow than the separate from the risk analysis process described above.
+The Director of CDFW may authorize DWR to operate to a more negative OMR flow than the "Additional Real-Time OMR Restrictions," but no more negative than -5,000 cfs.
+This process would be separate from the risk analysis process described above.